So you wanna get started investing in and you’re checking things out, eh?

 Spend a lot of time on Zillow and get to know the intimate details of each property sold in your target neighborhoods.
 Really try to identify the psychology of the prices, and seek to understand why the seller and buyer picked that point to settle.

 Remember, each sale is like a tiny piece of a moving puzzle that makes up the whole market.

 Zillow is an awesome tool for investors to get to know their markets.

 Craigslist is an awesome site.
 There’s huge deals there, if you spend the time on the site.
 People write terrible ads for great properties.
-Happens every hour of every day across IN.
+Happens every hour of every day across Indiana, Arkansas, California.
 Sometimes the best properties only get one terrible ad.
 So you’ve got to scour.

 LoopNet is the granddaddy of commercial real estate investing.